Skip to main content

 Reset to factory defaults - Soft reset

-The defaults page allows performing a soft-reset.
+The defaults page allows performing a soft-reset (it doesn’t change the device’s application mode).
 Such operation reverts all settings except the network settings back to factory defaults (it doesn't perform a firmware downgrade, just a reset of the settings for the running application).
 The reset to factory defaults can be enabled or disabled from the settings page, under "Security Settings".

 Reset to defaults page